Lain0x0/AirBnB_clone/README.md

 A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc GitHub
 There should be one project repository per group.
-If you clone/fork/whatever a partner’s project repository with the same name before the second deadline, you risk a 0% score.>
+If you clone/fork/whatever a partner’s project repository with the same name before the second deadline, you risk a 0% score.></code>